Bot replying w/ frames

 export default neynarClient;

-Here we initialise the neynar client which we can use to publish casts.
+Here we initialize the neynar client, which we can use to publish casts.
 Head back to index.ts and add this inside the try block:

 if (!process.env.SIGNER_UUID) {